amit0101/cv-parser/README.md

 ./poetry_run.sh
 ```

-### Quick demo
+### Documentation and quick demo

-Alternatively, you can access the cv-parser model on [this Streamlit app](cv-parser-amit-kr.streamlit.app) without having to install the dependencies or create a virtual environment.
+You can access the cv-parser documentation and an interface to test it on [this Streamlit app](resume-par-amit-kr.streamlit.app) without having to install the dependencies or create a virtual environment.